slash4-de/openstack/source/day3.rst

 	f.
-Architecture	Specify the architecture.
-For example, i386 for a 32-bit architecture or x86_64 for a 64-bit architecture.
+Architecture				This can be for example  i386 for a 32-bit architecture or x86_64 for a 64-bit architecture.

 	g.
-Minimum Disk (GB) and Minimum RAM (MB)	Leave these fields empty.
+Minimum Disk (GB) and Minimum RAM (MB)	You may leave it as empty.

 	h.
-Copy Data	Specify this option to copy image data to the Image service.
+Copy Data				If enabled, it will copy image data to the Image service.

 	i.
-Public	Select this check box to make the image public to all users with access to the current project.
+Public					If enabled, it will make the image public to all users with access to the current project.

 	j.
-Protected	Select this check box to ensure that only users with permissions can delete the image.
+Protected	Select this 			If enabled, it will ensure that only users with permissions can delete the image.

 Click Create Image.